Qodestackr/jhub/README-dev.md

-farmex_client Development Setup
+## jhub_client Development Setup

-Welcome to the development setup guide for farmex_client.
+Welcome to the development setup guide for jhub_client.
 This guide will walk you through the process of setting up your development environment and introduce the tools used in the project.

 Prerequisites
 Make sure you have the following software installed on your machine: